caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 ## Cognitive Restructuring

 Cognitive Restructuring is the process of identifying and countering "maladaptive thought patterns".
 "Maladaptive" means it is unhelpful; it gets in your way.
 Maladaptive thought patterns tend to be irrational or exaggerated.
-These unhelpful thoughts lead to negative emotions and downwardd spirals.
+These unhelpful thoughts lead to negative emotions and downward spirals.
 They make you feel worse in an unproductive, unhelpful way.
-Some examples of these are all-or-nothing thinking, over-generalization, and magnification.
+Some examples of these: all-or-nothing thinking, over-generalization, and magnification.
 These are also known as "cognitive distortions", because they are a distorted view of reality.

-ZERO: WHEN YOU HAVE BAD TIME SPIRAL?

-The first step to productively dealing with these unhelpful thoughts is to identify them.
-Once you identify them, you can counter or replace them with more realistic and helpful thoughts.
+When you are processing an experience and feel yourself getting frustrated or potentially downward spiraling, take a moment to get into a mindful state.
+Whoop!
+Once you are in a mindful state, listen to and describe your automatic thoughts and feelings.

+When you're processing these unhelpful thoughts, the first step is to identfy them as unproductive, and name the thought pattern.
+Then you can think of alternative thoughts that are more realistic and helpful.

 ### Example Scenario

 One day I was excited to attend a particular tech event.
-It was raining, and I was wet and cold.
-On my way to the event, I stepped in a puddle!
+It was raining and I was wet and cold.
+On my way to the event I stepped in a puddle!
 I heard several automatic thoughts go off in my head.

 * "Ugh!
 Wet shoes are the worst!".
 * “I’m running late, so I shouldn’t even go!
 It'll look really bad.”
 * “Today sucks.”

 These thoughts made me feel worse, and I really considered not going.
-I identified what cognitive distortions these representend, and thought of more adaptive and realistic alternative thoughts.
-I ended up going to the event after all, and being very glad I did.
+I took a moment and identified what cognitive distortions these were, and then I thought of more adaptive and realistic alternative thoughts.
+I ended up going to the event after all, and I was very glad I did.

 ## Identifying Cognitive Distortions

-Here are the top 10 most common “maladaptive thought patterns”.
+Here are some of the most common “maladaptive thought patterns”.

-TOP 10 DIAGRAM

-When you are processing an experience and feel yourself getting frustrated or potentially downward spiraling, take a moment to get into a mindful state.
-Whoop!
-Once you are in a mindful state, listen to and describe your automatic thoughts and feelings.
-Consider whether any of these automatic thoughts are in this set of common maladaptive thought patterns:

-When processing your “automatic thoughts”, consider which ones may be “maladaptive thought patterns”.
-I recommend starting with the top 10 most common ones.
-Later you can learn more of them.
-Remembering the idea of it enouh to identify them is the most important part.
-If you can also remember the name for it, that can be useful too.
-Labeling the thought pattern gives you some additional influence over it.
+### Feelings Based

+* Emotional Reasoning - believing something based on a feeling, as opposed to thinking about it and basing it on facts.
+* Mind reading - believing you know what another person is thinking or feeling, often negative.
+* Personalization - believing you have more control or influence over a situation than you actually do.

+### Generalizing

+* Overgeneralization - applying a small amount of information to explain a whole situation, inaccurately.
+Not incorporating enough nuance.
+* Labeling - a subset of overgeneralization.
+Labeling someone or something and using that to make inaccurate predictions.
+* All or nothing thinking -

+### Positive versus Negative

+* Magnification and minimization - focusing disproportionately on the negatives versus the positives.
+* Disqualifying the positive - discounting positive things, like saying "...but that doesn't count".

+### Outcome Prediction

+* Fortune-telling - believing you know how something will turn out, usually for the worse.
+* Catastrophization - focusing on the worst possible outcome of a situation, when it is a less likely outcome.

 ## Countering Cognitive Distortions